Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 One link for easy sharing of your books across your backmatter, websites, emails, and social media.

 Below is an example of KJ Waters header image.
-You can see she uses it as a place to establish more credibility, list her titles, and help work towards a sale.
+You can see she uses it as a place to establish more credibility, list her titles, and help work toward a sale.

 You can change the header as often as you want.

-Twitter users won’t see your header image unless they click on your profile.
-You can share an image of your latest book, highlight you and your tagline, or even let people know about an upcoming event like a Twitter Space.
+X users won’t see your header image unless they click on your profile.
+You can share an image of your latest book, highlight you and your tagline, or even tell peopleabout an upcoming eventlike an X Space.

-Canva.com also has templates for Twitter headers you can personalize and use.
+Canva.com also has templates for X headers you can personalize and use.
 If you would rather have someone else create a header for you, try Fiverr.

 Writing a Good Bio